francopub/francopub.github.io/README.md

 I created two blogrolls for it, a projects blogroll for my portfolio section and a personal blogroll, which has not been filled in, so it is not visible (except here on the repo).
 I have recently added a new entry in the portfolio section after finalizing the site and it was pretty easy to do, so that is good.

 The site that is deployed lives in the \_site folder.

+# To do for next iteration

+- Add testimonials
+- Add old personal site
+- Add tags and categories to blog